chuckcranor/sndrcv-test/README.md

-It can run multiple instances of the mercury server in the same process.   listening port numbers are assigned sequentially starting at BASEPORT (defined below as 19900).
+It can run multiple instances of the mercury server in the same process.   listening port numbers are assigned sequentially starting at BASEPORT (defined in the code as 19900).
 (the address spec uses a printf "%d" to fill the port number...)

 ```